uynitsuj/yam_realtime/README.md

 # Configuration
 First configure YAM arms CAN chain according to instructions from the [I2RT repo](https://github.com/i2rt-robotics/i2rt)

-Your robot-specific configuration (joint limits, CAN IDs, kinematics parameters) should be defined in a YAML file under `configs/`.

 # Launch
 Then run the launch entrypoint script with an appropriate robot config file:
 ```